7 Signs of a Healthy Staff Culture

 Whether you know it or not, your team operates from a set of values.
 They might not be written down or have even been said out loud, but as the leader, you’re setting the tone for the values by which your team operates.

-What started as a list of fifty ideas became a list of nine core values that we felt embodied who we wanted to be as an organization.
-This was one of the most significant culture decisions our team has made.
-It has allowed the strong culture of our small team of ten to remain consistent with the culture we have today as a team of nearly 40 full-time employees.
+Years ago, when Vanderbloemen had a team of just ten, CEO William Vanderbloemen intentionally set aside time at the staff retreat to formalize our team’s values for the first time.
+What started as a list of fifty ideas narrowed down to a list of nine core values the team felt could embody the organization.
+This was one of the most significant points in the trajectory of Vanderbloemen’s team culture.
+It has allowed the strong culture of the small team of ten to remain consistent today as a team of nearly 40 full-time employees.

 If you don’t have your values solidified as an organization, start the process now.
-Answer the question, “When we're performing at our very best, what characteristics describe us that are common to us but uncommon to other teams?”
+Answer the question, “When we're performing at our very best, what characteristics describe us that aren’t found in our competitors?”
 Then write those values down and reference them often.
-Trust us, it will be worth it.

 In-House Team